SingularityF/LLLMA/README.md

 7. Run `npm i` to install dependencies
 8. Run `docker compose up --detach faster-whisper-server-cpu` to install speech recognition server.
 Make sure Docker Desktop with the container is running in your system tray
 9. Run `npm start` to launch the UI
-10. Press and hold the mic button to speak with the assistant
+10. Press and hold the mic button to speak with the assistant, first time may take some time to download the speech recognition model, subsequent conversations are real-time (on a machine with decent specs)

+## Debug
+- You may not hear the TTS if you don't have the EN-US language pack installed.
+There will be a dropdown to select the TTS voice for your system, at the moment you can modify this line `utterance.voice = voices.find(voice => voice.name.includes("Zira"));` in the `renderer.js` file